ipfs-inactive/blog/content/post/117-js-ipfs-0.53.md

 2. It only works over the loopback address (not `localhost`) as loopback is considered a [secure context](https://w3c.github.io/webappsec-secure-contexts/), otherwise it would require [TLS][]
 3. Only the `ipfs.add` API has full-duplex streaming enabled for this release - expect a lot more in future!

-There's a new example called [ipfs-client-add-files](https://github.com/ipfs/js-ipfs/tree/master/examples/ipfs-client-add-files) that you can use as a sandbox to experiment with this new client.
+There’s a new example called [ipfs-client-add-files](https://github.com/ipfs/js-ipfs/tree/master/examples/ipfs-client-add-files) that you can use as a sandbox to experiment with this new client.

-If you fire it up, you'll see progress and file import events appearing before the upload request has completed, something that's not been possible with the `ipfs-http-client` until now.
+If you fire it up, you’ll see progress and file import events appearing before the upload request has completed, something that’s not been possible with the `ipfs-http-client` until now.

-What's next?
-We're going to extend the [gRPC][] implementation to all streaming methods and get a server into `go-IPFS` so you can use the same client with that implementation too.
+What’s next?
+We”re going to extend the [gRPC][] implementation to all streaming methods and get a server into `go-IPFS` so you can use the same client with that implementation too.

-The full-duplex streaming capability opens up all sorts of interesting possibilities, for example opening up the full libp2p API over HTTP instead of the limited subset that we currently support.
+The full-duplex streaming capability opens up all sorts of interesting possibilities, for example, opening up the full libp2p API over HTTP instead of the limited subset that we currently support.

 Speaking of libp2p:

 ## ☎️ libp2p@0.30.x

-The `0.53.0` release of `js-IPFS` ships with `libp2p@0.30.x` which gives us TypeScript type definitions, Auto Relay support and improved Peer advertising and dialer mechanics.
+The `0.53.0` release of `js-IPFS` ships with `libp2p@0.30.x` which gives us TypeScript type definitions, Auto Relay support, and improved Peer advertising and dialer mechanics.

 Expect a blog post here soon with a deep dive, but in the mean time see the [libp2p@0.30.x release notes](https://github.com/libp2p/js-libp2p/releases/tag/v0.30.0) for more details.